ZenonSeth/respec/doc/api.md

 ## State
 Forms have a concept of `state` - a lua table that persists from the `show(..)` function, until the form is closed.

+While you can put any data you want in the state, there's one field you shouldn't set - that is `state.rintern` - which is used for internally stored data to make some elements function much easier.

 The initial table can be given to a form's `show()` function, and the `state` is passed when creating the form, as well as to any event-handler functions in each element (e.g. button click listeners) where the `state` can be modified to change what is displayed on the form.

 There are some entires in the `state` table that have special meaning (see [Showing Form From Rightclick](#showing-a-form-for-a-nodes-on_rightclick)):